geodezyx.stats package

 geodezyx.stats.stats.smooth(x, window_len=11, window='hanning')

-smooth the data using a window with requested size.
+Smooth the data using a window with requested size.

 This method is based on the convolution of a scaled window with the signal.
-The signal is prepared by introducing reflected copies of the signal (with the window size) in both ends so that transient parts are minimized in the begining and end part of the output signal.
+The signal is prepared by introducing reflected copies of the signal (with the window size) in both ends so that transient parts are minimized in the beginning and end part of the output signal.

-NOTA PERSO : works only for equaly spaced data ….
+Note: works only for equally spaced data

-x: the input signal window_len: the dimension of the smoothing window; should be an odd integer window: the type of window from ‘flat’, ‘hanning’, ‘hamming’, ‘bartlett’, ‘blackman’
+• window_len (int) – the dimension of the smoothing window; should be an odd integer

-flat window will produce a moving average smoothing.
+• window (str) – the type of window from ‘flat’, ‘hanning’, ‘hamming’, ‘bartlett’, ‘blackman’ flat window will produce a moving average smoothing.

 the smoothed signal

-numpy.hanning, numpy.hamming, numpy.bartlett, numpy.blackman, numpy.convolve scipy.signal.lfilter
+numpy.hanning, numpy.hamming, numpy.bartlett, numpy.blackman, numpy.convolve, scipy.signal.lfilter

 geodezyx.stats.stats.time_win_basic(start, end, Tlisin, Datalisin, outposix=True, invert=False, out_array=False, out_boolis=False, only_boolis=False)